Top

 Continue on the Moose Hollow Trail.
 Dogs can now be off leash.

-The trail name actually turns into “The Avenues” – not to be confused with The Avenues neighborhood of SLC and The Avenues Twin Peaks.
+Next, the trail name turns into “The Avenues” – not to be confused with The Avenues neighborhood of SLC and The Avenues Twin Peaks.
 Stay left.
-This is the 2nd road but it was actually snow-covered.
-In summer, you’ll want to leash your dog here again to pick up the trail.

 You’ll see one more Switch Back Trail post; keep left.
 And in another 50 yards turn left again.
 There are other signs that say private property – you can’t really get lost.

-Great view of Jeremy Ranch, Utah!
 After what feels like you may have missed a trail split, you’ll arrive at a “T”.
 If you go left you will create the loop.
+However, I like to hike up and to the right to the dead end if I have extra time.

 Back on the Loop

-To contiue on the loop, go back to the “Dead End” trail sign and stay left (West).
+To continue on the loop, go back to the “Dead End” trail sign and stay left (West) where the “T” was.

 Trail Map